 Your CITI training MUST be complete and current prior to any submissions you are making to the IRB.
 Investigators and research staff must complete refresher

-training at least every two years.
+training at least every three years.

 All investigators engaged in research with human subjects